MetaBlox Protocol: Standards #

 All MetaBlox Network access points include these passpoint features.

-Besides the WBA’s OpenRoaming guidelines, another wireless networking standard implemented by MetaBlox Network is 5G.
+Another wireless networking standard implemented by MetaBlox’s WiFi OpenRoaming network is 5G.
 In addition to setting performance and security standards for network connections, 5G emphasizes network convergence and interoperability.
-This is because it sets standards that apply across telco services, including services from cellular, bluetooth, WiFi and Internet-of-Things (IoT).
+This is because it sets standards that apply across different types of networks, including cellular, bluetooth, WiFi and Internet-of-Things (IoT).
 This means MetaBlox OpenRoaming network’s 5G compatibility allows cellular users to offload tasks to WiFi for reduced data costs.

-5G also uses data communication and storage technology that helps to enable the integration of WiFi and cellular services.
+More specifically, 5G standards include data communication and storage technology that enables the integration of WiFi and cellular services.
 This type of integration allows for services such as WiFi calling, where cellular users ‘offload’ their service requirements onto a 5G WiFi network.
-This harmony between network types also allows for cellular + WiFi OpenRoaming services, where users device’s can switch automatically between WiFi and cellular networks in order to stay connected as they move across a city or even around the world.
-MetaBlox Network’s 5G status enables this type of roaming between WiFi and cellular networks.
+This harmony between network types also allows for cellular + WiFi OpenRoaming services, where users device’s can switch automatically between WiFi and cellular networks in order to stay connected to the internet as they travel.

 Extensible Authentication Protocol With IEEE 802.1 Security #

-An Extensible Authentication Protocol (EAP) is a framework WiFi providers employ for developing user authentication mechanisms (such as DID+VC).
+An Extensible Authentication Protocol (EAP) is a framework WiFi providers use to develop their user authentication mechanisms that securely grant access to the internet.
 The architectural framework provides WiFi operators with tools for modifying their existing–and creating new–authentication methods.

-Trust-Over-IP is a technology and protocol stack from the Linux foundation.
-This set of tools is designed to help developers create safe and effective digital networks by establishing trust between their users.
-This type of trust represents an alternative to the trust between each individual user of a network and the centralized entity that authorizes their connection, for instance.
+Trust-Over-IP is a technology and protocol stack from the Linux foundation designed to help developers create safe and effective digital networks by establishing trust between their users.
+The type of trust in question represents an alternative to the trust between each individual user of a network and the centralized entity that authorizes their connection.

-By creating this network-wide trust, the ToIP stack can help developers achieve decentralized networks that can grow organically, without the permission of a central authority.
+Instead, the ToIP creates a network-wide trust which can help developers achieve decentralized networks that grow organically, without the permission of a central authority.
 These networks use authorization methods based not on a single authority but the entire ‘web’ of network users.
 While many existing networks use central servers to authenticate users by storing their passwords in a database, ToIP tools allow for decentralized authentication.